LanguageBytes/Team-Profile-Generator/README.md

 node index.js

 ```
 Answer the questions as prompted.
-After this step is completed, you should find the generated index.html file under the folder 'dist'.
+After this step is completed, you should find the generated index.html file under the folder name 'dist'.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)